Parallelization of Adaptive Quantum Channel Discrimination in the Non-Asymptotic Regime

-\begin{remark} Another already existing bound of the AEP convergence is the so-called second order expansion \cite{tomamichel_hierarchy_2013}, which gives a tight asymptotic characterization also of the second-order $\sqrt{n}$ term in the convergence to the relative entropy.
+\begin{remark} Another already existing bound for the AEP convergence is the so-called second-order expansion \cite{tomamichel_hierarchy_2013}, which gives a tight asymptotic characterization also of the second-order $\sqrt{n}$ term in the convergence to the relative entropy.
 There, the second-order term is shown to be proportional to the square root of the relative entropy variance

-Later in the proof of \autoref{thm:seq_par}, we want to apply these convergence bounds to the case in which $\rho = \rho_n$ and $\sigma = \sigma_n$ are the states in a sequential protocol, and we would like to obtain a bound on the convergence parameter in $n$.
-We will see that by using chain rules for the geometric relative \renyi entropy (or the max relative entropy) we will be able to show that $c_\gamma(\rho_n\|\sigma_n) = \mathcal{O}(n)$, while we are not aware of any way of obtaining such a bound for $V(\rho_n\|\sigma_n)$, and hence cannot directly use second order asymptotics. \end{remark}
+Later in the proof of \autoref{thm:seq_par}, we want to apply these convergence bounds to the case in which $\rho = \rho_n$ and $\sigma = \sigma_n$ are the states in an adaptive protocol, and we would like to obtain a bound on the convergence parameter in $n$.
+We will see that by using chain rules for the geometric relative \renyi entropy (or the max-relative entropy) we will be able to show that $c_\gamma(\rho_n\|\sigma_n) = \mathcal{O}(n)$, while we are not aware of any way of obtaining such a bound for $V(\rho_n\|\sigma_n)$, and hence cannot directly use second-order asymptotics. \end{remark}

 \begin{EXCLUDED} \begin{lemma} Let $\rho$ and $\sigma$ be quantum states, and let $\varepsilon \in (0,1)$.
 Let $c(\rho\|\sigma)$ be defined as in \eqref{eq:c_rho_sigma}.
 Then, for all $n$:

 \end{lemma}

 \begin{proof} The upper bound is immediate from combining the upper bound in \eqref{eq:anshu_min_max} with \eqref{eq:n_shot_steins_uppper}.
 For the lower bound, we combine the lower bound in \eqref{eq:anshu_min_max} with \eqref{eq:n_shot_steins_lower}, to find for any $\delta \in (0, 1 - \varepsilon^2)$